reshmabidikar/slate/source/includes/_usage.md

 ## Usage Resource

 There are several resource objects associated with usage in Kill-Bill.
-These include:
+These are shown below.

+**SubscriptionUsageRecord**, along with its components **UnitUsageRecord** and **UsageRecord**, is used to enter the daily usage summary into the system.

 **SubscriptionUsageRecord**: